B. J. Johnson (swimmer)

 Bernard Henry (B.J.)
-Johnson (born April 20, 1987) is an American swimmer who specializes in breaststroke events.
+Johnson (born April 20, 1987) is an American swimmer who competed for Stanford University and specializes in breaststroke events.

 Early life

 Johnson was born in Seattle, Washington, and is Jewish.
 His parents are Sandra and Bernard Johnson, and he has a sister, Roxanne.
 His nickname is Baba Juice.

 He attended Garfield High School in Seattle, Washington, where he graduated in 2005.
-He swam for Stanford University under Head Coach Skip Kenney, graduating in 2009 with a major in Mechanical Engineering.

 High School

 At Garfield High School, Johnson was an All-American swimmer during both his junior and senior years.
-At the 2005 Washington state championship, he finished second in the 100 fly and the 200 IM.
+At the 2005 Washington state championship, he finished second in the 100 butterfly and the 200 IM.
+He was Most Valuable Player for his High School swim team, served as team captain, and was a scholar athlete.
+Skilled in both freestyle and stroke events, he held the Garland High School record in the 100 butterfly, the 50 freestyle and the 200 Individual Medley.